boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-box.md

 #### Ignore Filter Actions

-This allows you to define this combo box widget to ignore responding to the filter actions applied on other widgets in dashboard.
+This allows you to define this combo box widget to ignore responding to the filter actions applied on other widgets in the dashboard.

 #### Enable Hierarchical Filtering